Peterpiotr/siguren-documentation/docs/source/operating-instructions/recovery-operation.rst

 ============================

 .. note::
-    :download:`Using the MS Recovery Capabilities <../archives/using-the-ms-recovery-capabilities-02.docx>`
+    Based on :download:`Using the MS Recovery Capabilities <../archives/using-the-ms-recovery-capabilities-02.docx>`

 The MS will never allow a load drop.
 It will arrest the hoist drum whenever the hoist brake is unable to do so.
 However, the MS can be used as a